bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 The weights may be loaded as columns of matrix $Y$ where each weight $w(C_i,C_o)$ maps from an input channel to an output layer.
 Since there are 8 rows and 4 columns, each weight maps from 8 input channels to 4 output channels.
 The weights are not a function of the pixels; the same weights are used across a specific image.

 Based on this vectorization, we can compute in a single cycle 16 output samples (four pixels for each of four output channels) from 32 input samples (four pixels from eight input channels).
-The trick then for each AI Engine kernel is to load efficiently these $4\times 8$ input samples and the $8\times 4$ weights continuously to keep the compute busy.
+The trick then for each AIE-ML kernel is to load efficiently these $4\times 8$ input samples and the $8\times 4$ weights continuously to keep the compute busy.

 ![figure10](images/vectorization-intrinsic.png)